karissawhiting/cbioportalR/README.md

 -   [Full reference documentation for API](https://www.cbioportal.org/api/swagger-ui.html#/)

+This package is compatible with the latest version of cBioPortal (v4.1.4) but may change as the cBioPortal API evolves.
+Please see the [cBioPortal releases page](https://github.com/cBioPortal/cbioportal/releases) for information on any API updates.

 *Note: If you are a MSK researcher working on IMPACT data, you should connect to MSK’s cBioPortal instance to get the most up to date IMPACT data, and you must follow [MSK-IMPACT publication